azangru/mysite/src/diary/2018/index.md

 ---
 title: "2018"
 ---
+# November 30
+A wonderful [talk](https://youtu.be/Qsoj4s_Ml6s) by Chris Toomey from Thoughtbot about client-side GraphQL given at React Boston 2018 (in September), and the [sample app](https://github.com/christoomey/boston-react-conf-2018-graphql-talk) that goes along with it.

+Also, Youtube followed it with another interesting talk, about an experience of using GraphQL in production, titled [GraphQL - A Production Retrospective](https://youtu.be/HVuSi5pVC1U).
+It's mostly about the server-side staff, something people rarely give talks about.

 ## November 25
 - There is an Apollo GraphQL [YouTube channel](https://www.youtube.com/channel/UC0pEW_GOrMJ23l8QcrGdKSw/videos), but it does not (yet?) have videos from the recent [GraphQL Summit 2018](https://summit.graphql.com/#agenda-1).